-Enterprise Edition transit routers support custom routes.
-You can add a static route or blackhole route to the route tables of a specific Enterprise Edition transit router for flexible traffic control.
+You can add custom route entries, such as a static route or a blackhole route, to the route table of an Enterprise Edition transit router to flexibly control network traffic.

-Add a custom route to a route table of an Enterprise Edition transit router
+Add a custom route to an Enterprise Edition transit router

 Log on to the CEN console.